Mergers and Acquisitions, Technological Change and Inequality

 64 Pages Posted: 13 Jun 2016 Last revised: 4 Nov 2018

 Date Written: October 17, 2018

-We document important shifts in occupational composition following merger and acquisition (M&A) activity as well as increases in average wages and wage inequality.
+We document shifts in occupational composition following mergers and acquisitions (M&As) along with increases in average wages and wage inequality.
 We propose M&As act as a catalyst for technological change.
-We argue that due to an increase in scale, improved efficiency or lower financial constraints, M&As facilitate technology adoption and automation, disproportionately increasing the productivity of high-skill workers and enabling the displacement of occupations involved in routine-tasks, typically mid-income occupations.
-An M&A event is associated with a 4.4% reduction in establishment routine share intensity and a 1.3% increase in the share of high skill workers at the target as compared to a matched sample of control establishments.
-We also observe higher hourly wages for the remaining workers in the establishment and an increase in wage polarization.
-Our results are generalized at the macro level as we are able to replicate similar patterns industry-wide.
+Due to an increase in scale, improved efficiency and lower financial constraints, M&As facilitate technology adoption, disproportionately increasing the productivity of high-skill workers and enabling the displacement of mid-income routine occupations.
+We document these findings in M&A impacted establishments as compared to a matched sample of control establishments.
+These results generalize within industries, suggesting M&A activity is an important driver of economy-wide trends in job polarization and income inequality.

 Keywords: mergers, technological change, inequality

 Suggested Citation: Suggested Citation